-Since first meeting The Exiles as a trainee teacher, and later the lovable and eccentric Casson Family, I have been a fan of Hilary McKay’s perceptive writing about family life.
+Since first meeting The Exiles as a trainee teacher, and later the lovable and eccentric Casson Family, I have been a fan of Hilary McKay’s incisive writing about family life.
 She depicts everyday life with hilarity in stories suffused with warmth and believable dialogue.
-The Skylark’s War is no exception and the writing had my tears of sorrow intermingled with tears of joy.
+The Skylark’s War is no exception, and the writing had my tears of sorrow intermingled with tears of joy.
 I defy any reader not to fall in love with every one of these characters.

-An essential addition to any top junior class library and perfect for older readers (adults included) too.
+The Skylarks’ War is an essential addition to any top junior class library and perfect for older readers (adults included) too.
 A book to nudge readers towards who have enjoyed Jacqueline Wilson, Emma Carroll and Helen Peters.

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.